gbenroscience/ParserNG/parser-ng/LOGICAL.md

 ## Logical Calculus

-The logical expressions in math engine have theirs intentional limitations.
-Thus allmighty logical expression parser was added around individually evaluated Mathematical expressions which results can be later compared, and logically grouped.
+The logical expressions in math engine have their intentional limitations.
+The logical expression parser was added around individually evaluated Mathematical expressions whose results can be later compared, and logically grouped.
 The simplest way to evaluate an logical  expression in **ParserNG** is to use the <code>LogicalExpression</code> class.
 <code>LogicalExpression</code> is the class responsible for basic comaprsions and logica  expression parsing and evaluation.
 It calls <code>MathExpression</code> to ech of its basic non-logical parts.
 The default <code>MathExpression</code> can be repalced by any custom implementation of <code>Solvable</code>, but it is only for highly specialized usages.
 Highlight, where MathExpression is using <code>()</code> for mathematical bracketing, LogicalExpression - as () can be part of underlying comapred mathematical expressiosn  uses <code>[]</code> brackets.<br>
 <br>
 In CLI, you can use -l/-L/--logic switch to work with LogicalExpression.
 Although it is fully compatible with MathExpression you may face unknown issue<br>